 “Introducing exercise at any point in life has the potential to reverse the aging process quite dramatically,” explained Dr. Aaron Baggish, the Associate Director of the Cardiovascular Performance Program at the Massachusetts General Hospital Heart Center.
 Dr. Baggish specializes in sports cardiology and works closely with a variety of athletes.

 One key factor to this “reverse aging” is called autophagy.
-The increased stress that exercise puts on the body causes cells to increase their levels of autophagy, a process that acts as a recycling system in cells.
+The stress that exercise puts on the body causes cells to increase their levels of autophagy, a process that acts as a recycling system in cells.
 It takes the worn-out parts of the cell, which are connected to the aging process, and turns them into energy.
-The increased levels of autophagy from exercise seem to protect against diseases, such as cancer and neuro-degeneration.
-Though the process of autophagy has been explored, doctors still don’t know the full extent of the benefits it brings.
+The increased levels of autophagy from exercise seem to protect against certain diseases, such as cancer and neurodegeneration.

-Exercise can not only reverse the aging process; it also could prolong life.
+Exercise not only slows aging, but it can also prolong life.
 Athletes who work out regularly have strong hearts and slower heartbeats.
-Why is a slow heart beat healthy?
+Why is a slow heartbeat healthy?
 Because there may be a limited amount of them, according to one theory that Dr. Baggish shared.
 The theory states that the heart has a limited number of beats.
-Based on that theory, a slower heart rate could increase people’s life spans.
+Based on that theory, a slower heart rate could increase a person’s lifespan.

 Not buying into the theory?
 Dr. Baggish explained that a lower heart rate is also metabolically more efficient, which is very beneficial for the body.

-One possible solution could be new wearables that are on the rise, such as Fitbits and the new Apple Watch.
+One possible solution could be wearable devices such as Fitbits and the Apple Watch.
 Numbers and metrics can be encouraging.
-Many people enjoy counting their steps and knowing how far they’ve walked or how many calories they’ve burned.
-Many have even turned it into a game, competing against friends and family by comparing their results, such as who walks the furthest in a day.
+Many people enjoy counting steps and knowing how far they’ve walked or how many calories they’ve burned in a day.